Trent Zimmerman: Political views

-Zimmerman is a member of the Moderate/Modern Liberal faction of the Liberal Party.
+Zimmerman is a member of the moderate faction of the Liberal Party.

 Zimmerman has advocated strongly for LGBTI issues and was the first openly LGBTI member of the House of Representatives.
 Zimmerman indicated he would speak out on LGBTI issues and declared his support for gay marriage in Australia and stated "I would have supported a free vote and preferred it to be decided by the Parliament.
 But that's the path we are going to go down so I will be strongly advocating, both in North Sydney and more broadly, a Yes vote for that plebiscite".

 On 10 February 2022, Zimmerman crossed the floor with four other Liberal MPs to include protection for transgender students in the government's modifications to the Sex Discrimination Act 1984, these amendments to the Act were later abandoned by the government.

 Controversies

 Preselection

 Zimmerman's preselection raised questions, with now-suspended party member Juris Laucis describing the process as "undemocratic" and "a stitch-up" and reform activist and former Liberal party member John Ruddick called for Liberal voters feeling disenfranchised to send a message to the party by giving Zimmerman their last preference.
 Political journalist Peter Hartcher attributed his preselection to his being an ally of Michael Photios, "the power behind the NSW machine".
 He was also accused of racial discrimination when he accused others of "racial branch stacking".

 Other questions about his preselection were raised since Zimmerman was also the head of the body that sets the rules for party elections, a position his opponents described as a "complete conflict of interest."
 Ted Mack, former independent member for North Sydney and Hockey's predecessor in the seat, ran a campaign against Zimmerman on behalf of Stephen Ruff, the independent who ran second in the by-election.